 Employee free choice acts make it easier to form or join a union.
 Workers wishing to join simply sign a membership card.
 When a majority of the workers in a given work place have signed, the union is recognized as the official collective bargaining agent for those workers.

-Ranked-choice voting for executive offices (governor, lieutenant-governor, etc.) also works to give voters more that two candidates or political parties from which to choose.
+Ranked-choice voting for executive offices (president, governor, lieutenant-governor, etc.) also works to give voters more that two candidates or political parties from which to choose.
 Voters can support minor party or independent candidates without worrying about wasting their vote or indirectly helping a major party candidate they strongly oppose.

-A public financing option for candidates will level the playing field and make it easier for candidates to raise the money they need to run viable campaigns.
+A public financing option for candidates to level the playing field and make it easier for candidates to raise the money they need to run viable campaigns.

 More details regarding some of these issues can be found in the tabs under this page.